20 of the Most Common Bug, Insect, and Pest Phobias

 Common Bug Phobias

-The term “bug” is sometimes used to describe all tiny creepy crawlies, but most often is used to describe any tiny critter that has more (or less) legs than insects.
+The term “bug” is sometimes used to describe all tiny creepy crawlies.
+However, it’s most often used to describe any tiny critter that has more (or less) legs than insects.

 #1 – Fear of Arachnids (Arachnophobia)